mountaineerbr/shellChatGPT/man/README.md

 “`%%`” to refresh local cache.
 Use with *davinci* and *gpt-3.5+* models.

 These options also set corresponding history files automatically.

+Please note and make sure to backup your important custom prompts!
+They are located at “`~/.cache/chatgptsh/`” with the extension “*.pr*”.

 ### IMAGES / DALL-E